GeoLawWatch: Tracking Weather & Climate Legislation

 Bill summary (AI generated)

-2. **Sovereign Right**: The state claims its sovereign right to protect its residents and ensure safety within its boundaries and the airspace above them.
+• Sovereign Right Claim: The state claims its sovereign right to protect its residents and their health and welfare within state boundaries and in the airspace above those boundaries.

 History